mahmud97/DailyStudy-CodingProblem/PrepDbBasicsConcept.md

    - If you must refer to the results of a group operation, you can use the into keyword to create an identifier that can be queried further.
    The following query returns only those groups that contain more than two customers:
    // custQuery is an IEnumerable<IGrouping<string, Customer>>
    -                 var custQuery =
                      from cust in customers
                      group cust by cust.City into custGroup
                      where custGroup.Count() > 2
                      orderby custGroup.Key
                      select custGroup;

+  # Selecting (Projections)
+  - The select clause produces the results of the query and specifies the "shape" or type of each returned element.
+For example, you can specify whether your results will      consist of complete Customer objects, just one member, a subset of members, or some completely different result type based on a computation or new object creation.
+When the  select clause produces something other than a copy of the source element, the operation is called a projection.
+The use of projections to transform data is a powerful capability of LINQ query expressions.